 - Complete the form clearly and ensure that you provide the information requested.
-If you fail to do so, it may delay the processing of your appeal. - Your "grounds for appeal" are very important as this tells the Panel about your child's case.
+If you fail to do so, it may delay the processing your application. - Your "grounds for appeal" are very important as this tells the Panel about your child's case.
 This section must be completed.
 If it is not, the form will be returned to you.
 Explain, as fully as you can, the reasons why you want your child to attend the school that you have been refused.
 If you think your application for a place at the school has not been treated correctly or in accordance with the admissions criteria, then you should explain why you think this is the case. - If there are new medical factors involved in your reasons for appealing (i.e. which have arisen since your original application) it is important that these are supported by a letter from your doctor.
 This should be sent with your completed appeal form. - If your case is based on a house move, you should provide written evidence to confirm this.
 For example, a letter from your solicitor or a copy of your tenancy agreement. - You may also include other relevant letters, correspondence, reports or documents to support your case. - Make sure that you have included as much information as you can and that you have enclosed all the supporting documentation for your appeal.
-This is important because if, for any reason, you do not attend the hearing then the panel will make a decision on your written submission only. - Do not wait until you have all your supporting evidence before you submit your form as this may delay the processing of your appeal.
-Supporting evidence can be sent in later. - Ensure you sign and date your form. - Send the completed form to the Admissions Officer at the School to which you are appealing.
+This is important because if, for any reason, you do not attend the hearing then the panel will make a decision on your written submission only. - Do not wait until you have all your supporting evidence before you send your form to us as this may delay the processing of your appeal.
+Supporting evidence can be sent in later. - Ensure you sign and date your form. - Send the completed form to the Admissions Officer at the school. - Your completed form and any additional papers that you submit with it constitutes your written case for appeal.
+It will be sent to all members of the admission appeals panel in advance of the appeal hearing.